 The world has become smaller, hasn’t it?
 And food has been the first to crossover barriers, form friendships, and bridge the cultural gap.
 My journey in life has been marked by the people and places I have lived, enjoyed and learned.
-So it is no wonder that I have imbibed their teachings into my food.
+And I have imbibed their teachings into my food.
 The more cultures I discover, the many commonalities I encounter through food.

-The population of California mainly made of immigrants strongly influences the food culture here.
-In the San Francisco Bay Area, with a growing number of tech giants, like Google, Apple, Facebook, and the start-up culture have made this a hothouse for people from various parts of the United States and other countries to move and settle here.
+The mingling of cultures is especially abundant in California.
+The population of the Bay Area mainly made of immigrants strongly influences the food culture here.
+With a growing number of tech giants, like Google, Apple, Facebook, and the start-up culture have made this a hothouse for people from various parts of the United States and other countries to move and settle here.

 Why eat Fresh, Seasonal, Local Produce?